smartinmedia/Net-Core-DocX-HTML-To-PDF-Converter/DocXToPdfConverter/Documentation/Readme.md

 ﻿# Report-From-DocX-HTML-To-PDF-Converter - Create custom reports based on Word docx or HTML documents and convert to PDF with .NET CORE

-## Please Donate Now!
-And you get everything for free under MIT license!
+## Please Donate!

 [![paypal](https://www.paypalobjects.com/en_US/DK/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GB67WF3E6JBZN)

 We are a company (Smart In Media GmbH & Co.
 KG, https://www.smartinmedia.com) and have to pay salaries to our developers.
-As we also believe in free software, we give away this under the MIT license and you can do whatever you want with it.
-Your are not bound to making continuous paments, etc. So, if you saved money and time by using this library, please donate to us via Paypal!
+As we also believe in free software, we give away this under the __MIT license__ and you can do whatever you want with it.
+Other than with commercial libraries, you are not bound to making continuous paments, etc. So, if you saved money and time by using this library, please donate to us via Paypal!

 ## Background/Why?
 I was working on a medical project (https://www.easyradiology.net) and wanted that users receive a dynamically created PDF document via e-mail.
 Can't be too difficult, I thought.
 There'll be some library to do that.
 I discovered that in fact, there is PDF Sharp, an open source library.
 However, I found out that you have to "code" each line of the PDF yourself.
 What happens, if your sales department or user support wants to change just one line here or update a logo there in the document?
 Then, you have to go back to your code, change it, talk again to the sales dept or user support, if they are happy, etc until you can create a new release.
 This is super tedious.
 So I thought, would be great, if the sales department / user support can just create a simple Word docx or a HTML document with some placeholders and as a developer, you can just paste your dynamic content.